reajamoon/pb-bots/docs/message-tracking-utility.md

 ## Usage Patterns
 - Always use the centralized utilities for building and parsing customIds for buttons, modals, and select menus.
 - For profile and privacy interactions, use the standardized builders and parsers for robust message tracking and dual update logic.
-- All handlers should import from `src/utils/messageTracking.js` and `src/utils/buttonId.js` only.
+- All handlers should import from `src/shared/utils/messageTracking.js` and `src/shared/utils/buttonId.js`.

 ## Best Practices & Common Pitfalls
 - **Always propagate the original profile message ID (not ephemeral menu message ID) in all menu builders and button customIds.**